-When you issue a card, any certificates marked for archival are stored on the card and also archived in either the MyID database or the certificate authority.
+When you issue a card, any certificates marked for archival are stored on the card and also archived in the MyID database, the certificate authority, or the MyID SecureVault database.

 18 Key recovery

 MyID allows you to set up a credential profile for smart cards that are used to collect recovered keys.